top of page

 The play day will be informal in nature from the point of view of the boys.
 From the point of view of the assessors, we always look for potential and ‘teachability’ as opposed to outright attainment.
 To assess this, we will observe boys in small groups and focus on creative play, structured play using building blocks and sequencing material, phonics, and communication and social interaction skills.
 We are looking for boys who will thrive in our setting and contribute to it positively.

-Will a sibling policy be in place?
+Is a sibling policy in place?

 It is our strong preference to keep families together wherever possible.
 Providing boys meet our entry requirements at point of assessments, all siblings will be given preference on our lists.

-Will provision be made for applicants with SEN?
+Is provision made for applicants with SEN?

 St Philip’s will act in accordance with the Equality Act 2010. pupils with special educational needs and/or disabilities (SEND) will not be put at a substantial disadvantage in matters of admission.
 The School will take reasonable measures to support a child with physical difficulties and, where possible, make adjustments for accessibility.